tristaaan/SayThisNumber/README.md

-#How Do I Say This Number
+#Say This Number
 Parses numbers to a human language.

 ##Requirements
 Available via npm.
- - mime
+ - express 3.x
  - jade

 ##Usage
 Run `node index.js` and go to `127.0.0.1:8000`, a basic page with instructions is there.
-The service also supports a basic cURL API.
+The service also supports a basic curl post API.

 ##Adding New Languages
 1. Write your number parser and expose the function `parseNumber` which recieves a number and returns the number parsed in that language.
 Make sure to support negative numbers in the new language.